 There’s plenty of adventure to be had away from Thailand’s beaches, and Scott Dunn’s Short Getaway to Northern Thailand is an action packed five-night getaway that proves just that.
 The fun begins in Chiang Mai where you’ll zip around the city on a Segway tour, before visiting the temples of Wat Phra Singh and Wat Pan Tao.

 A drive further north brings you to the lush hills of Chiang Rai in the heart of the Golden Triangle, for a stay at the Anantara Golden Triangle Elephant Resort & Camp.
-Aside from relishing the resort’s stress-free vibe, you’ll also have the chance to get up close and personal with rescued elephants, walking them through the bamboo jungle, bathing them, or even spending an interactive and educational day discovering the art of being a mahout.
+Aside from relishing the resort’s stress-free vibe, you’ll also get up close and personal with rescued elephants, walking them through the bamboo jungle, bathing them, or even spending an interactive day discovering the art of being a mahout.

-Next comes a trip along the Mekong River in a traditional long-tailed boat, including views of Myanmar and Laos; or, you can just relax and rejuvenate in nature before flying home from Chiang Rai.
+Next comes a trip along the Mekong River in a traditional long-tailed boat, including views of Myanmar and Laos.
+Or just relax and rejuvenate in nature before flying home from Chiang Rai.

 3165 4050 | scottdunn.com

 Koh Samui hotels and villas